 Welcome to SUMBC

 Welcome to the website for Southampton University Mountain Bike Club.
-Our regular rides are twice weekly, meeting on the Concourse (outside the Union) at 2pm on Wednesdays and Sundays (although during the winter this changes to 1pm on Sundays only to save daylight).
+Our regular rides are twice weekly, meeting on the Concourse (outside the Union) at 2pm on Wednesdays and 1pm Sundays.
 We also go on trips to bigger mountains, go on pubcrawls, have BBQs and a variety of other social events.
 If you want to find out more have a browse around our site.

 You can also find us on facebook.